matthewslouismarie/neo4j/README.md

 relationships_df['id'] = relationships_df.index
 ```

-## Creating and filling the Neo4j DBMS
+## Creating the Neo4j database and importing the data in it

-In this section, we will create a Neo4j DBMS and load our transformed data into it.
+In this section, we will create a Neo4j server, a DBMS, and a database, and we will import our transformed dataset into it.

-### Creating the Neo4j DBMS
+### Creating the Neo4j database

 First, we need to create a Neo4j server.
 We will use Docker, and more precisely Docker Compose for that.